Scottish Labour: Second independence referendum

 Sarwar, like Starmer, voiced his opposition to a proposed second Scottish independence referendum, stating that a Labour government would not grant a Section 30 order for one to be held.
-In October 2023, Labour won the 2023 Rutherglen and Hamilton West by-election with the election of Michael Shanks.
+On 6 October 2023, Labour won the 2023 Rutherglen and Hamilton West by-election with the election of Michael Shanks.
 Michael Shanks was elected with a 24.1% swing from the SNP who held the seat since 2015.

 2024 UK general election

 At the 2024 general election, across the United Kingdom, the Labour Party won the election with a landslide victory, winning 411 seats across the United Kingdom, with Scottish Labour winning 37 of the 57 Scottish seats contested at the election.
 The electoral success for Scottish Labour in Scotland at the 2024 UK general election was also considered a landslide, with Scottish Labour returning as the largest political party representing Scotland at the House of Commons.
 Scottish Labour Party leader, Anas Sarwar, said on the morning of the 5 July following the electoral success of the Scottish Labour Party "this is a historic day for Scotland and for the entire UK.
 People are waking up to the news that after 14 years of Conservative government, after 14 years of chaos and division, it has come to an end and Scotland and the UK has elected a Labour government".
 As new Prime Minister of the United Kingdom, Keir Starmer, began to select his new ministry cabinet on 5 July, Scottish Labour MP Ian Murray was subsequently appointed to the cabinet as Secretary of State for Scotland.